alpersonalwebsite/learn-typescript/01_1_1_type-inference-and-type-annotation.md

 ..
 TS will complain with: `Type 'string' is not assignable to type 'number'.(2322)`

-And this is because we are initializing the variable with a value, so TS expects that its value TYPE is not going to change
+Since we are initializing the variable with a value,TS expects that the value TYPE is not going to change.

+---

+Quick note:

+The difference between `let nickname = 'Peter'` and `const nickname = 'Peter'` is...
+* For `let` TS expects a type of `string` for the value.
-If we do this, it will not complain since we are escaping TS inference (and, the type of age is going to be any)
+* For `const` TS expects that the value is going to be the string `Peter`

+---

+If we do the following...

 ```ts
 let age;
 age = 33;
 age = '33';
 ```

+... it will not complain given that we are` escaping TS inference` (and, the type of age is going to be any).

 ### Const Assertion
 Can be used in any value